Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 ![Warehouse master data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseMasterData.png "[Warehouse master data]")

-1. Click the button [NEW WAREHOUSE].
+1. Click the [NEW WAREHOUSE] button.
     The *Basic data* tab is displayed on the right side.

      ![Warehouse basic data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseBasicData.png "[Warehouse basic data]")

 2. Enter a number for the warehouse in the *Warehouse* field.
 This is the warehouse ID.

-3. Select the warehouse group in the *Warehouse group* drop-down list.
+3. If desired, select the warehouse group in the *Warehouse group* drop-down list.

     > [Info] If you do not select a warehouse group, the warehouse will be included in the **No warehouse group**.

-[comment]: <> (C&CS Trainig: Heusels Sandbox hat eine zusätzliche Drop-down-Liste Lager-Typ.
+[comment]: <> (C&CS Training: Heusels Sandbox hat eine zusätzliche Drop-down-Liste Lager-Typ.
 Trifft die noch zu?
 Elemente in der Liste: Kommisionierlager, Nachschubslager, Transferlager, Sperrlager)

 4. Enter a name for the new warehouse in the *Designation* field.